Want to Extend Your Cell Phone’s Battery Life? Stop Doing This

 Here are a few ways to make a lithium-ion battery last as long as possible.

+Keep It Cool.
 If you’ve ever taken your iPhone to the beach in the summer, you might have experienced what happens when it overheats: It shuts off.
 Temperatures above 95 degrees Fahrenheit can permanently damage lithium-ion batteries, meaning they won’t hold a full charge for as long as they should.
+Ideal temperatures are 62 to 72 degrees Fahrenheit, according to Apple.

 What To Do If Your Battery Starts Acting Up